ashleydavis/personal-web-page/index.md

 # Public speaking

-In January 2020 I spoke at the Microservices Conference in Ankara, Turkey.
+In January 2020 I spoke at the [Microservices Conference](https://www.youtube.com/watch?v=4NciD9gV180&feature=youtu.be&t=4112) in Ankara, Turkey.

-I'm a regular speaker at the Brisbane JavaScript meetup, occasionally speak for other meetups and have spoken as a mentor at Coder Academy.
+I'm a regular speaker at the Brisbane JavaScript meetup ([example](https://www.youtube.com/watch?v=rLzljZmdBNM&feature=youtu.be&t=913)), occasionally speak for other meetups and have spoken as a mentor at Coder Academy.

+I also have a [YouTube channel that's mostly for Data-Forge Notebook](https://www.youtube.com/c/thedatawrangler).

 # Bio